 BRING YOUR OFFERING FOR CAC: Every Sunday HIEC parishioners make donations of clothes and food for CAC.
 These donations are placed in the wicker offering baskets outside the Nave entrance before the 10am liturgy and presented with our offerings of bread, wine and pledges.
 Make this kind of giving a regular part of your worship at HIEC as we seek to make Sandy Springs a holier place for all God’s children.
 Donations are delivered to CAC each week by the Men of HI.

-CHOIR HAS BEGUN : Wednesday children and youth choir activities have started up again at Holy Innocents, and we would love to have your kids take part in this fun and incredible formation.
+CHILDREN'S & YOUTH CHOIR: Wednesday children and youth choir activities are in full effect at Holy Innocents', and we would love to have your kids take part in this fun and incredible formation.
 For more info and to view our schedule, click HERE!

 MEN OF HIEC 3RD FRIDAYS: The next meeting will be Friday, March 16 from 7:00am-8:15am.
 Coffee, biscuits, fellowship, and discussion in Frost Youth Center.
 A different topic will be covered each month.
 This is a great way to connect with other guys in the parish.

 ST. MONICA’S GUILD: The women of St. Monica’s will meet Tuesday, March 20 at 10:30am in Inglett Hall for their monthly meeting.
 Join the oldest guild at Holy Innocents’ for a delicious lunch.